 Thought Provoking Quotes

-Some quotes may not help you deal with a specify issue, but they cause you to think.
+Some quotes may not help you deal with a specific issue, but they cause you to think.
 And thinking is always a good thing, right?

 "In America there are two classes of travel — first class, and with children." ~Robert Benchley